 • Lightweight and Ergonomic: Adjustable height, padded armrest, S-rod system, detector stand

-So will this particular metal detector help you find a buried trunk of pirate’s treasure?
-Probably not.
-But it absolutely will alert you when there are small metal objects buried six inches or so underground.
-My opinion is that this is the best $115 we’ve recently spent; it’s already more than paid for itself, and I have so many other things I would like to do with it … right after I find my missing gold earring that is somewhere in our back yard!
+I think this is the best $115 we’ve recently spent; the Bounty Hunter TK4 Tracker IV metal detector has already more than paid for itself, and I have so many other things I would like to do with it … right after I find my missing gold earring in our backyard!